unjs/unhead/docs/schema-org/2.guides/4.recipes/site-search.md

 ---
 title: Site Search
+description: Learn how to implement Schema.org markup for site search functionality.
 ---

 If your site offers a search function, you may like to define markup to help Google understand it.